The Bankrate promise

 Loan-to-value (LTV) ratio

 The loan-to-value ratio, or LTV ratio, is used by mortgage lenders to compare the loan amount against the property value.
 Typically, an LTV ratio of 80 percent or less — which corresponds to a 20 percent down payment — is ideal.
-With a conventional loan, an LTV ratio greater than 80 percent means you’ll need to purchase private mortgage insurance, an extra expense.
+With a conventional loan, an LTV ratio greater than 80 percent means you’ll need to purchase mortgage insurance, an extra expense.
 Some government-backed mortgages, such as FHA or VA loans, permit higher LTV ratios, and may or may not come with the mortgage insurance requirement.

-PITI is an acronym for the four parts of a mortgage payment: principal, interest, taxes and insurance.
+PITI is an acronym for the four typical parts of a mortgage payment: principal, interest, taxes and insurance.
 The portion of your payment that covers principal, or the amount borrowed, and interest goes to the lender as repayment for the loan.
 Another portion covers property taxes and homeowners insurance premiums, and may go into an escrow account.

-Borrowers can purchase discount or mortgage points to lower the interest rate on their loan.
+Borrowers can purchase discount points, aka mortgage points to lower the interest rate on their loan.
 Typically, one point costs 1 percent of the loan amount and lowers the rate by 0.25 percent, but there are lenders who lower the rate by more or less.
 The cost of points is included in the loan estimate, and the borrower pays for them at closing.
 In general, borrowers buy points to cut interest over the life of the loan, so buying them might only be worthwhile if the borrower stays in the home long enough to offset the upfront cost.

 Private mortgage insurance